Get Involved - Become a Docent!

 Qualities that make a great docent are: the ability to communicate effectively with others, a warm and friendly attitude, a commitment of the time and effort, and a sincere interest in art history and art education.

 All docents are required to be members of the Friends of the Palmer Museum of Art.
 All volunteers must adhere to the museum’s mission and policies.
-Please submit your application by email to pmoaDocent@psu.edu.
+For more information about upcoming information about upcoming docent training opportunities, please e-mail email@example.com.

 Docent on Duty Program

 The docents at the Palmer Museum of Art are on call and ready to answer your most pressing art-related questions—just ask for the Docent on Duty!
-You'll find a museum education volunteer seated in the lobby or walking through the galleries Tuesday through Friday, 11:00 a.m. to 3:00 p.m., and before the game on Saturday when Penn State football plays at home.
+You'll find a museum education volunteer seated in the lobby or walking through the galleries Tuesday through Friday, 11:00 a.m. to 3:00 p.m., and 1:00 to 3:00 p.m. on Sundays.